-If you’ve spent any amount of time reading online news in the past year, it’s likely that you’ve heard of Dr. Jordan Peterson.
+If you’ve spent any amount of time reading online news in the past year, you’ve likely heard of Dr. Jordan Peterson.
 If you haven’t, you should probably fix that.

 A Canadian clinical psychologist, Peterson gained notoriety in 2016 for his refusal to follow a Canadian law requiring citizens to refer to transgender people by the gender with which they identify.
 Even though he does use proper pronouns in conversation, he declared the bill a violation of free speech and has been the subject of widespread debate ever since.

 Peterson doesn’t come across as optimistic.
-He doesn’t sugarcoat the foundation of his viewpoint, which boils down to “life is full of suffering,” and maintains that it is the duty of the individual to combat the obstacles that life places in front of them.
+He doesn’t sugarcoat the foundation of his viewpoint, which boils down to “life is full of suffering,” and maintains that the individual must combat the obstacles that life places in front of them.
 A person’s goal should be meaning, not happiness, because “if happiness is the purpose of life,” the sadness endemic to their lives will make them “a failure.”

 For questions/comments about this story, email email@example.com or tweet @thewhitonline.